Africa

 Pumas' favourite prey is the guanaco, a camelid closely related to the llama.
 Once the pumas have fed, foxes move in to the kill.
 You can also hope to see rhea (also called nandu), which are distantly related to the ostrich, and the enormous Andean condor - a vulture that is the largest flying bird in the world.

-Afterwards you will be dropped off at your hotel, if staying near the park, or at a local restaurant for lunch (own account).
-Then in the afternoon you will collected again to continue your puma search.
+Afterwards you will be dropped off at your hotel for lunch (if nearby), or alternatively take a packed picnic lunch (own account).
+In the late afternoon you will continue your puma search.
 You will be out for approximately 12 to 14 hours today.

-Note: If you wish to track pumas, you must stay at a lodge on the eastern side of the park, as that is where the pumas are found.
+Note: Allow at least two to three full days of tracking for a realistic chance of spotting a puma.
+If you wish to track pumas, you should stay at a lodge on the eastern side of the park, as that is where the pumas are found.
 The best time of year to see pumas is spring (October and November) and autumn (March to May).
 There are pumas around all year but in summer (December to February) the park is very busy and the pumas tend to hide.
 They can also be seen in winter (June to September) but then it is extremely cold.
 Betweeen May and August the days are shorter, so you won't have a lunch break.

-Entrance fees for Torres Del Paine National Park can be purchased at the gate or online: www.aspticket.cl.
+Entrance fees for Torres Del Paine National Park can be purchased at the gate.

 Day 5